SOUNDS-RESEARCH/pyroomasync/README.md

 ## Running experiments
 The `experiments` module contains experiments using Pyroomasync.
-You can run experiments by running the command `python -m experiments.runner path_to_experiment_config_file`.
+You can run experiments by running the command `python -m experiments.run path_to_experiment_config_file`.
 For example, you can run `python -m experiments.runner experiments/sample_room_config.json`.
 The output files for the experiment will be saved in the `logs` folder